Your money-making expert. Financial journalist, TV and radio personality.

 If you’re interested in seeing which Lego sets have been the top performers over the past year or so, then BrickNerd has an interesting graph on its website.
 The Lego specialist says the Star Wars Fighter Pilot Helmet, the Monkie Kid ‘Demon Bull King’, and the Fiat 500 sets were its top three performers in 2022.

 It’s crucial that you keep your Lego in pristine condition.
 This means the box must be unopened and stored correctly – away from anyone who might be tempted to open it and play with its contents.

-You could also make money selling old Lego in bulk.
-MusicMagpie and Zapper, for instance, will buy the bricks off you.
-Alternatively, you could try your luck on eBay.
 Some serious collectors often need a spare piece for their set which might just be hiding in your pile of Lego.

 If you’re on the fence about whether to invest in Lego, then you might be swayed after reading about Josh Mangleson, a Lego collector from Brisbane, Australia.